 I ordered a glass of Black Sesame Milk tea for Php100.
 It’s priced almost around the same range as Happy Lemon or your typical milk tea places.
 I like how they’d serve it in a glass though, if you’re not going to get take-out, so at least I’m saving a bit of the environment in a way.
 The flavor was a bit weird for me, or kinda unusual, since I’d normally order the more common tea flavors (green or jasmine, for example), but it was a new place so I didn’t hesitate to try something new.

-Charlie ordered peanut butter toast and a pot of green apple tea for only Php90.
+C ordered peanut butter toast and a pot of green apple tea for only Php90.
 Not bad.
 If you like peanut butter, then I think you’ll love theirs.
 I’m not a big peanut butter fan though.
 The tea is also a bit sour, but since it’s apple-flavored, it’s expected.
-Charlie liked it a lot.
+C liked it a lot.

 We stayed there long enough to have dinner so we decided to try out their menu.